 Kaposi sarcoma develops in the blood vessels of the skin and causes red or purple patches on mucous membranes or on areas of the skin.
 Merkel cell carcinoma is characterized by shiny nodules that occur just beneath the skin and hair follicles that are firm to the touch.
 Sebaceous gland carcinoma is found in the skin’s oil glands and is often seen on the eyelid.
 The symptom is hard nodules that are completely painless.

-Anyone who has suspicious areas on the skin that make them wonder what is skin cancer should seek a professional opinion from a trained dermatologist as soon as possible.
+Anyone who has suspicious areas on the skin that make them wonder what is skin cancer should seek a professional opinion from a trained dermatologist near you in London as soon as possible.
 While not all changes to the appearance of the skin are due to skin cancer, it is important to seek a diagnosis and treatment as soon as possible because of the huge increase in survival rates.